btoll/benjamintoll.com/content/post/studying_for_the_lpic1_102_administrative_tasks.md

 Universal Time is now:  Tue Jan 31 20:23:00 UTC 2023.
 ```

-> You can also reconfigure the `locales` package to make sure you have all of the locale package for any particular time zone in which you are interested:
+> You can also reconfigure the `locales` package to make sure you have the locale package for any particular time zone in which you are interested:
 >
 > ```
-> dpkg-reconfigure locales
+> $ sudo dpkg-reconfigure locales
 > ```

 Of course, I'm assuming that both the `tzdata` and the `locales` packages have already been installed.
 If they haven't been, simply install them and walk through the menus.

 For packages that have already been downloaded, reconfiguring allows you to reset the defaults or choose different ones without having to remove and re-install the package.

-For user applications, setting the [localtime] for the system configures the system-wide time zone for the local system.
-It should be a [symbolic link] pointing to one of the time zone data files in `/usr/share/zoneinfo/`.
+For user applications, setting the [`localtime`] for the system configures the system-wide time zone for the local system.
+It should be a symbolic link pointing to one of the time zone data files in `/usr/share/zoneinfo/`.
 Mine is already set up correctly, but if it wasn't I would use [`ln`] like usual to create the soft link.

-Incidentally, the `timedatectl` utility changes the settings of `/etc/localtime` from the command-line during runtime.

 ```
 $ readlink -f /etc/localtime
 /usr/share/zoneinfo/America/New_York
 ```

+Incidentally, the `timedatectl` utility changes the settings of `/etc/localtime` from the command-line during runtime.

 ### Language and Character Encoding